PR0123/MIDIKeyboard/README.md

 In [this file](firstAttempt.swift) I added modifier that fails when touch originated outside of it.
 Can a SwiftUI View react to touches outside of its frame?

 # Final goal
-To implement a MIDI keyboard View to use with SwiftUI, like below.
+To implement a MIDI keyboard View to use with SwiftUI, and use it to record MIDI files.

 MIDIKeyboard(fromMIDIKey: UInt8, toMIDIKey: UInt8) { midiEvent in
   //handle Midi events, e.g. record.